 A Research Proposal (i.e., dissertation proposal) must be prepared by the student for the first advisory committee meeting which is to be scheduled before the end of the fall semester of the third year (or first year in the case of a MD/PhD student).
 When scheduling this first advisory committee meeting, please note that it is expected that the research/dissertation proposal will be approved by the committee before the start of the subsequent spring semester (i.e., committee-required revisions must be made and the Dissertation Approval form signed by start of the spring semester).
-Thereafter, the student will prepare a Research Progress Report for each advisory committee meeting, to be held at least once every six months (or three months for MD/PhD students).
+Thereafter, the student will prepare a Research Progress Report (not to be confused with the general progress report described above) for each advisory committee meeting, to be held at least once every six months (or three months for MD/PhD students).
 Thus, the goal is to prepare the initial document (i.e. research proposal) for the first advisory committee meeting and then revise and update the document with changes and new information for subsequent advisory committee meetings (i.e. progress report).
 The progress report will therefore develop and grow as the student progresses through the program.

 The Research Progress Report provides an update of the research and academic progress of the student and forms a starting point for discussion during the meeting.
-It also helps the student focus his/her thoughts and present the projects clearly and concisely.
+It typically should cover progress to date on all Aims, although the student may elect to concentrate any meeting discussion on one aspect of their progress.
+The Report is expected to also help the student focus his/her thoughts and present the projects clearly and concisely.
 Progress Reports should be prepared by the student with feedback from the research mentor.
 The report must be provided to the members of the advisory committee and PIN Education Coordinator by email at least 3 business days prior to the meeting.

 What is included in the Research Proposal and Research Progress Report?

 A typical dissertation consists of multiple aims/objectives that are related to a central theme, hypothesis, or overall goal.
 These aims typically result in multiple dissertation chapters or publications (see dissertation format).
 Therefore, the aims may either be closely related and test a single hypothesis, or may only be loosely related, but center on an overall theme that can be very broad.
 Students will therefore include all of their research plans and progress during the PhD years in the research proposal and progress reports.
-It is acceptable for a student to have "side-projects" in collaboration with other trainees or staff in the mentor's laboratory, and such projects may lead to co-authorships.
+With discussion and acceptance from the mentor, it is acceptable for a student to have "side-projects" in collaboration with other trainees or staff in the mentor's laboratory, and such projects may lead to co-authorships.
 Such side-projects are summarized during meetings with the advisory committee.
 All research progress and plans are included in the progress reports; however, the majority of the student's time should be spent on the dissertation research.
+It is critical that the student understand that the mentor will have a better grasp on timing and effort required for ongoing projects making up the student's major research focus.
+Thus, it is imperative that open discussion occur when a student wishes to embark on projects related to, but not included in, the formal research proposal.